SEI-ATL-3-8/movies-database/README.md

 ![erd](./erd.png)

-There are 18 directors, 31 movies, 6 users, and 44 `usersMovies`.

 `usersMovies` is a join table that represents which users would claim which movies as favorites.
 Each user can have many favorite movies, and each movie can be favorited by many users.

 ### PART 1: Creating linked data